Increasing Resilience in the San Francisco Bay Area through the Adapting to Rise Tides Program

-The shoreline of the San Francisco Bay is a diverse mix of residential neighborhoods, urban waterfronts, recreational areas, industrial lands, and critical habitats that are connected by a network of freeways, railroads, power lines, and municipal infrastructure.
-The Bay is also home to socially vulnerable populations, over 100 cities and county jurisdictions, and an overlapping and complex regulatory environment.
-Future sea level rise and storm surge will put this all at risk of flooding, reducing ecosystem services, affecting hundreds of thousands of people, and inflicting billions of dollars of damage.
-These issues are compounded by governance challenges, historic inequity for vulnerable communities, and competing pressures for development and restoration.
+The San Francisco Bay shoreline has a diverse mix of uses – everything from residential neighborhoods to industrial lands to critical habitats.
+The region is connected by freeways, railroads, power lines, and municipal infrastructure, and is home to socially vulnerable populations, over 100 cities and county jurisdictions, and an overlapping and complex regulatory environment.
+Rising seas and storm surge put it all at risk.

-The ART program includes a portfolio of tools and resources to support local adaptation planning, a “help desk” where questions can be asked and answered, and staff engagement in a number of neighborhood-scale, asset-specific, and regional adaptation planning projects.
-This “help desk” has provided local planners with process, tools, and information that have supported numerous local projects across the region.
+The program includes a portfolio of tools and resources for local adaptation planning, a “help desk,” and staff engagement in a number of neighborhood and regional adaptation planning projects.
+(2019)